Skill Certificate in Automotive Electrical Technology

 - Practice safety in the repair and service associated with electrical, hydraulic and mechanical systems.

-- Students will demonstrate abilities to describe construction components and apply necessary skills for their respective approach to select the proper method to diagnose, repair and test automotive systems.
+- Students will demonstrate abilities to describe components and apply necessary skills for their respective approach to select the proper method to diagnose, repair and test automotive systems.

 - Demonstrate proficiency in the use of automotive diagnostic equipment to evaluate system performance and determine needed repairs.